 We perform many types of soft tissue surgeries at our clinic.
 Soft tissue surgeries are those that are not associated with bone.
 Probably the most common soft tissue surgery performed on pets is the removal of masses, or lumps.

-We perform many types of orthopedic (bone) surgeries in our clinic.
-Because we want to ensure that our patients receive the best possible outcome, we occasionally refer them to board-certified orthopedic surgeons to perform back surgery and other very complex surgeries.
+We do perform some orthopedic (bone) surgeries in our clinic.
+Because we want to ensure that our patients receive the best possible outcome, we often refer patients to board-certified orthopedic surgeons to perform these surgeries.

 Prior to Surgery

-We require Blood work to minimize anesthetic risks.
+We require a blood analysis to minimize anesthetic risks.
 Your veterinarian will have a pre-surgical consultation to fully explain the procedure and answer any questions that you might have.

 We monitor your pet’s heart, lungs, oxygen saturation levels, temperature, and blood pressure.
 Although not required, we strongly recommend fluids to help in reversal of the anesthesia when the surgery is over.